 Connect well with friends in real life as you also seek to connect well via writing and other media.

 As all of life tends to slow down a little for the summer, there’s no better time to equip your readers with content that can move and shape them.
 Books are the perfect answer to an unplugged vacation, and a focus on summer reading for kids can mean building daily habits that center around reading good books for them, which in turn gives parents time to jump into books as well.
-As always, our goal with getting more people reading is so that more hearts might be changed by God, so a worthy goal for this summer is to help make your message discoverable so those readers might pick up a book that might encourage them in their walk with Christ or even introduce them to Him for the first time.
+As always, our goal with getting more people reading is so that more hearts might be changed by God.
+A worthy goal for this summer is to make your message discoverable so those readers might pick up a book to find encouragement in their walk with Christ or even discover Him for the first time.

 5 Ways to Engage Readers Throughout the Spring and into the Summer: